rivas-lab/ukbb-tools/07_LDSC/jobs/202009_LDSC_rg/README.md

 This script shows the results into a table format.
 When you finish your computation, please run this script and save the results into a file.

+The latest `rg` results file can be found at `/oak/stanford/groups/mrivas/ukbb24983/array-combined/ldsc/rg.metal.20201102-173634.tsv`.